 The general tab contains information about the report, such as the report name and report description.
 You can also change the name of the “Report Configuration File” (described earlier) for this report by clicking the button.

-The filter tab is where you can select which database you would like to report on, either the document database (which contains all the quotes/order/invoices) or one of the product databases (which contains the lists of products and services that you sell).
+The filter tab is where you can select which database you would like to report on, Documents (which contains all the quotes/order/invoices), one of the Product databases (which contains the lists of products and services that you sell), Purchase Orders (purchasing), Payments, Contacts, Vendors, Bundles, Configurations, Required Items, and Optional Items.
 It is also where you build the content of the filter expression.

-The first step in creating a filter is to first choose the database that you want to report on.
-The “Select Database to report on” drop down is where you can select if you would like to create a report based on the document database, or one of the product databases:
+The first step in creating a filter is to first choose the database that you want to report on from the “Select Database to report on” drop down.

 Report on Documents Database